 Hitler’s rise to power was rapid.
 From electoral obscurity to being the dominant force in German politics in 4 years.
-The Nazi Party rose to power as a result of a number of things.
+The rise of the Nazi party was the result of a number of things.
 The collapse of the world economy hit Germany hard.
 This caused unemployment and led to further resentment of the Treaty of Versailles.
 The Nazi’s played on this bitterness.
 Clever use of the media, a show of strength, fierce criticism of the hated Treaty and brute force combined.
 They led to rapid growth.
 Then, as the party had to be taken seriously by others and Hitler was appointed Chancellor.
 Dominance was ensured following the Enabling Act and Hitler’s installation as Fuhrer following the death of president Hindenburg.

 In prison Hitler wrote Mein Kampf, which later became a bestseller.
 Upon his release from prison the party was radically restructured, yet it’s support remained localised and insignificant in terms of national politics.
 Throughout the ‘Golden Years’ of the Weimar Republic Hitler had little to offer the majority of Germans.
 The treaty of Versailles was gradually being amended and the economy was picking up.
 Extreme views, such as those held by the Nazi party, were not popular within this period.